On this page

 To get a refresh token, you send a request to your Okta authorization server.

-The only flows that support refresh tokens are the Authorization Code flow and the Resource Owner Password flow.
+The only grant type flows that support refresh tokens are the Authorization Code flow and the Resource Owner Password flow.
 This means that the following combinations of grant type and scope, when sent to the /token endpoint, return a refresh token:

 Note: The maximum length for the scope parameter value is 4096 characters.